kjolley/BIGSdb_documentation/administration.rst

 .. image:: /images/administration/genome_positions2.png

-In the isolate record, click the sequence bin 'Display' button to bring up details of the isolate contigs.
+In the isolate record, click the 'Show sequence bin' button to bring up details of the isolate contigs.

 .. image:: /images/administration/genome_positions3.png